swbain/midicrow/README.md

 # midicrow
 (needs a better name)

-map midi input to crow v/oct output.
+map midi input to crow v/oct output. all midi sent to norns will be translated to v/octave and sent to crow out 1

 crow out 1: v/oct pitch